aaronstanek/UniversalCalendar/Julian.md

+# JulianDate

-# JulianDate encodes the proleptic Julian Calendar
+JulianDate encodes the proleptic Julian Calendar

 Its constructor arguments are year, month, day